-Shari was elected in 2010 to serve the County as the Orange County Treasurer-Tax Collector as the first women ever elected to this position and as only the third woman elected to a county-wide seat.
-She was re-elected after running unopposed in June 2014 and June 2018 and in June 2018 had the highest vote total in the ballots certified by the OC Registrar of Voters.
-She is responsible for overseeing the county’s $9 billion investment pool and serves as the only woman trustee for the $15 billion Orange County Employee Retirement System.
+Shari was first elected in 2010 to serve as the Orange County Treasurer-Tax Collector being the first woman ever elected to this position and the third woman elected to a county-wide seat.
+She was re-elected twice after running unopposed in June 2014 and June 2018 and in June 2018 had the highest vote total in the ballots certified by the OC Registrar of Voters.
+She is responsible for overseeing the county’s $10 billion investment pool and serves as one of two woman trustees for the $18 billion Orange County Employee Retirement System.

 Shari’s Common Sense Changes include:

 Please enter your email address below to receive tax tips and other information from SHARI in her Dollar$ and Sense eNewsletteror text OCTREASURER to 22828 and follow the instructions: